Sam Elliott biography

 Date of Birth: August 9, 1944

-With the western market dried up, Elliott had to settle for standard good-guy roles in such contemporary films as Lifeguard (1976).
-Never tied down to any one type, Elliott's range has embraced sexy "other men" (Sibling Rivalry ) and vicious rapist/murderers (the TV movie A Death in California ).
+With the western market dried up, Sam had to settle for standard good-guy roles in such contemporary films as Lifeguard (1976).
+Never tied down to any one type, Sam's range has embraced sexy "other men" (Sibling Rivalry ) and vicious rapist/murderers (the TV movie A Death in California ).

-When westerns began showing up on the big screen again in the 1990s, Elliot was there, prominently cast as Virgil Earp in Tombstone (1993) and the made-for-cable film, The Desperate Trail (1995).
-He continues to land leading roles in features, including We Were Soldiers (2002) alongside Mel Gibson, Ghost Rider (2007) with Nicolas Cage and Did You Hear About the Morgans?
-(2009) with Sarah Jessica Parker.
+When westerns began showing up on the big screen again in the 1990s, Sam was there, prominently cast as Virgil Earp in Tombstone (1993) and the made-for-cable film, The Desperate Trail (1995).
+In the late '90s and early 2000s, he appeared in The Big Lebowski (1998) with Jeff Bridges, the Oscar-nominated drama The Contender (2000) with Joan Allen, We Were Soldiers (2002) with Mel Gibson, and Ang Lee's sci-fi action film Hulk (2003) with Eric Bana.